 ALTER TABLE on your database.
 Copy and paste these statements into your MySQL command interface or phpMyAdmin.

-ALTER TABLE statement we need to optimize all database tables.
+ALTER TABLE statement you need to optimize all database tables.

 Use the following statement to optimize all MySQL tables in your database:

 For WordPress, I co-created the Vevida Optimizer plugin.
-This plugin can convert your database tables automatically.
+You can use this plugin to convert your database tables automatically.
 Furthermore you can configure and fine-tune WordPress automatic updates with the plugin.

 Before you convert the table engine, you can adjust the order so that the primary key column is in order: